 Also, gambling companies have had to pay more tax over the years as their profits have grown and, with online gambling seemingly a cheaper option to run than a bingo hall with it’s employees and facilities, this reality meant running bingo halls was not as effective as apps, websites and online games for bingo brands.

 If you are wandering if bingo should adapt to the new market, it is worth noting that it already very much has.
 From those mid-2000s and then even more so in the 2010s when smartphone gaming became more and more popular, bingo has been shifting online and the service offered is only getting better and better.

 Graphics and animations of online bingo games are better than ever right now and these attributes are something that modern online gamblers and online gamers are very much used to.
 Millennials have grown up with screens and video games giving them high quality visuals and as such, bingo has had to adapt.

 The future of online bingo?

 As for the future of bingo and online bingo, we are seeing even the language used around the game change and we can expect this to continue – as woke bingo emerges and grows.
 Whereas ‘two fat ladies’ was once an acceptable way to describe a number, woke culture and contemporary pop culture figures have taken over, surely for the better, as a more inclusive and modern game is the result.
-The likes of Kylie Jenner are now commonly referenced in bingo calls, making for a game that fits into modern pop culture like never before.
+The likes of Kylie Jenner are now commonly referenced in bingo call outs, making for a game that fits into modern pop culture like never before.